Our Impact

 93% of parents say their child is a stronger reader

-Read and Feed serves approximately 1180 children each year with high-impact tutoring and book distributions.
+Read and Feed served approximately 2818 children in 2025 with high-impact tutoring and book distributions.

-Read and Feed provides over 39,000 books annually to children in the program.
+Read and Feed provides over 31,834 books last year to children in the program.

 The Need is Apparent